cockroachdb/replicator/README.md

   cdc-sink pglogical [flags]

 Flags:
-      --applyTimeout duration    the maximum amount of time to wait for an update to be applied (default 30s) --bytesInFlight int        apply backpressure when amount of in-flight mutation data reaches this limit (default 10485760)
+      --applyTimeout duration     the maximum amount of time to wait for an update to be applied (default 30s) --backfillWindow duration   use a high-throughput, but non-transactional mode if replication is this far behind --bytesInFlight int         apply backpressure when amount of in-flight mutation data reaches this limit (default 10485760)
-  -h, --help                     help for pglogical
+      --fanShards int             the number of concurrent connections to use when writing data in fan mode (default 16) -h, --help                      help for pglogical
-      --immediate                apply data without waiting for transaction boundaries --metricsAddr string       a host:port to serve metrics from at /_/varz --publicationName string   the publication within the source database to replicate --retryDelay duration      the amount of time to sleep between replication retries (default 10s) --slotName string          the replication slot in the source database (default "cdc_sink") --sourceConn string        the source database's connection string --targetConn string        the target cluster's connection string --targetDB string          the SQL database in the target cluster to update --targetDBConns int        the maximum pool size to the target cluster (default 1024)
+      --immediate                 apply data without waiting for transaction boundaries --loopName string           identify the replication loop in metrics (default "pglogical") --metricsAddr string        a host:port to serve metrics from at /_/varz --publicationName string    the publication within the source database to replicate --retryDelay duration       the amount of time to sleep between replication retries (default 10s) --slotName string           the replication slot in the source database (default "cdc_sink") --sourceConn string         the source database's connection string --stagingDB string          a SQL database to store metadata in (default "_cdc_sink") --standbyTimeout duration   how often to commit the consistent point (default 5s) --targetConn string         the target cluster's connection string --targetDB string           the SQL database in the target cluster to update --targetDBConns int         the maximum pool size to the target cluster (default 1024)

 Global Flags:
       --logDestination string   write logs to a file, instead of stdout